 Many investors assume that index funds and ETFs passively own “the market”, but the reality is more complex.
-The underlying indices that these funds track are not static; they evolve continuously as companies are added and removed.
+The underlying indices that these funds track are far from static — they evolve continuously as companies are added and removed.
 Every year, numerous firms exit major indices, making way for new entrants.
-This turnover is particularly pronounced during periods of economic turbulence—such as the 2007-2008 financial crisis—when the composition of a broad market index can shift dramatically in a short period.
+This turnover is particularly pronounced during periods of economic turbulence (such as the 2007-2008 financial crisis) when the composition of a broad market index might shift dramatically in a short period.

 Equity index components are selected using two primary approaches: a rule-based method and a committee-driven process.

-The second approach involves an index committee that has the authority to make the final decisions on index composition.
+The second approach involves an index committee that has the authority to make final decisions on index composition.
 While the committee must follow general inclusion guidelines, they retain some flexibility to make discretionary decisions on which companies should be added or removed and when those changes will occur.
-This method allows for a more subjective, judgment-based selection process, taking into account factors like a company’s strategic positioning or sector representation.
+This method allows for judgement-based considerations such as sector representation or market structural factors that strict rules alone might not capture.

 How Often Are Index Components Changed?